slanning/perl-ogre/examples/README.txt

 - sky.pl: demo of Terrain, Sky, and Fog, this implements OGRE's "Basic Tutorial 3"

+- darksky.pl: same as sky.pl but more evil-looking

 - animate.pl: watch the robot walk
   (note: this is still a little incomplete, so the robot will "moonwalk" once he reaches the first waypoint - I have to wrap a few more Node and Quaternion methods, and fix some overloaded operators)

 - gtk2robot.pl, wx.pl: this is NOT WORKING YET, but if it were it should show how to make gtk2 and wxPerl work with Ogre.
-I think the problem is more that the example I copied it from doesn't work, rather than the Perl version per se.

 - cameratrack.pl: demo of animation tracks and camera auto-tracking, implements OGRE's "CameraTrack" sample application